Dubby0610/Dubby0610/README.md

 #### 🚀 Building the future, one neural network at a time – Warning: May occasionally talk to chatbots for fun.

-#### 📚 When I’m not coding, I’m probably reading about how to code better – Or binge-watching tech talks on 2x speed.
+#### 📚 When I'm not coding, I'm probably reading about how to code better – Or binge-watching tech talks on 2x speed.

 #### ⚡ Fun fact: My AI models have better decision-making skills than I do.

+#### 🎮 WebGL wizard - Creating immersive 3D experiences that make browsers sweat.

+#### ✨ Three.js enthusiast - Because flat UIs are so 2010.

 </p>